anre18/Website-Picture-Downloader/README.md

-Just give the wanted urls, as parameter at the start.
+Just give the wanted urls as parameter at the start.

 IMPORTANT:
 The Code isn't finished, bugs may occure!